boucaron/randomstuff/SolarStudy.md

 1. The cost-effective [SNRE 250V/70A](https://www.srnesolar.com/product/%E2%80%8Bmppt-solar-regulator-solar-charge-controller-mc48v60-70a) (around €350) and/or [250/85A](https://www.srnesolar.com/product/%e2%80%8bmppt-solar-charge-controller-mc48v85-100a) (around €485) for 5S/2P in 550W peak.
 2. The more expensive [Victron 250V/70A](https://www.victronenergy.com/solar-charge-controllers/smartsolar-mppt-ve.can?_ga=2.250982854.1958924882.1691273838-1387248659.1691273838) and/or [250/85A](https://www.victronenergy.com/solar-charge-controllers/smartsolar-mppt-ve.can?_ga=2.250982854.1958924882.1691273838-1387248659.1691273838).

 The dimensioning calculations for both options are provided based on the battery voltage and used for computation.
 Considering the price difference, it makes sense to opt for the SNRE 70A model to match the 4KW panel capacity.
-The "communication issue" with the SNRE MPPT Controller can be resolved using available software solutions to retrieve data.
+The "communication issue" with the SNRE MPPT Controller to the Victron can be resolved using available software solutions to retrieve data.

 ### Battery Configurations

 DIY is the way to go: let say 3000 € for 13/14 kWh @ 48V so about 280 Ah to 300 Ah of capacity with a 150 A BMS with Active Balancing + all needed stuff around the battery to make it safe.
-The battery is most costly part of the installation.
+The battery is the most costly part of the installation.

 ### Terrase East Wall

-A small array ranging from 800W to 2KW, consisting of 2 to 4 panels with power outputs between 400W to 550W each, is proposed for the Terrase East Wall.
+A small array ranging from 800W to 2KW, consisting of 2 to 6 panels with power outputs between 400W to 550W each, is proposed for the Terrase East Wall.
 The primary objective is to harness morning to noon sunlight efficiently to cover power usage for low-demand devices and mitigate power peaks.
 However, despite its simplicity, this option might not provide the most favorable return on investment.
 Additionally, the presence of a hill may impact the system's early morning startup.

 Here are the yearly energy production estimates (in kWh) for different configurations: